 So here is my answer to the cue card above:

 My favourite sports person is Leo Messi.
 He’s a famous football player, and some would say he’s the best football player in the world.
 He started his career in Argentina, where he was born, but moved to Barcelona, in Spain, when he was a teenager.
 He had a disability, for which the Spanish team agreed to pay his medical bills.
 Despite his health problems, Messi developed into a modern legend.
 He has won numerous trophies over the course of his career, including five “world footballer of the year” awards – which is a world record.
 I remember first hearing about him about ten years ago, when he was first making headlines.
+His life story caught my attention just as much as his incredible skills.
 I admire him because of his triumph over adversity.
 I think that his inspiring story of perseverance is a lesson for us all.

 The phrases “making headlines” and “modern legend” are really useful for talking about famous people.
 You can incorporate these into your IELTS speaking part 2 answer like this.